endeavouros-arm/images/README.md

     # cd ..

-then remove the temporary directory.
+then remove the exper-images directory.

 Connect the uSD or USB SSD enclosure to a Raspberry Pi 4b/400 device or Odroid N2/N2+ device.